Italy targets unvaccinated with restrictions as cases rise

 Starting Dec.
 6, only people with proof of vaccination or of having recovered from COVID-19 can eat at indoor restaurants, and go to the movies or sporting events, excluding the ability to access such venues with just a negative test.

-A new government decree also made vaccinations mandatory for law enforcement, military and all school employees.
-Previously, vaccines were only required for health care workers and teachers.
+A new government decree also made vaccinations mandatory for law enforcement, military and all school employees, among others.
+Previously, vaccines were only required for health care workers and anyone who worked in eldercare homes.

 Premier Mario Draghi said the measures were necessary to prevent the “slow but steady” increase in infections from growing while preserving the gains Italy has made in rebooting the European Union’s third-largest economy, which shrank 8.9% last year.